loopbackio/loopback-connector-mongodb/README.md

 # loopback-connector-mongodb

-Iterpro fork from the official MongoDB connector for the LoopBack framework version 6.2.0.
+Iterpro fork from the official Loopback v3 MongoDB connector.
+Based on v6.2.0, it allows compatibility for MongoDB v6 with Loopback v3.

 ## Installation